kannans89/RustRepo/15_Ownership/15_Ownership.md

 ```

-The above is true for complex data types.
+## Ownership and Primitive types

  In case of primitive types, contents from one variable is copied to another.
 So there is no ownership move happening .
 This is because of a primitive variable needs less resources than an object.Consider the following example-

 ```rust

 fn main(){
   let u1 = 10;
   let u2=u1; // u1 value copied(not moved) to u2